Revisiting Simple Regret: Fast Rates for Returning a Good Arm: Related work

-\textbf{Best arm identification.} The best arm identification is the factually dominating one among many approaches for studying the pure exploration problem.
-Specifically, there are two problem setups of the best arm identification, fixed budget \cite{audibert10,karnin2013almost,Carpentier2016} and fixed confidence \cite{karnin2013almost,jamieson2014,garivier2016,chen2017towards,Simchowitz2017a}.
+\textbf{Best arm identification.} The best arm identification is the factually dominating setting for studying the pure exploration problem.
+Specifically, there are two problem setups of the best arm identification, fixed budget \citep{audibert10,karnin2013almost,Carpentier2016} and fixed confidence \citep{karnin2013almost,jamieson2014,garivier2016,chen2017towards,Simchowitz2017a}.
 In the fixed budget setting, the algorithm takes a budget as the input and is required to return an output before exhausting all the sample budget.
-The paper by \citet{audibert10} is the first one opened up this direction and proposes Successive Rejects algorithm, which achieves the optimality up to logarithmic factors.
-The follow-up work of \citet{karnin2013almost} proposes SH algorithm, which is also an elimination based algorithm as Successive Reject, but it eliminates empirically bad arms more aggressively.
+The paper by \citet{audibert10} is the first one to open up this direction and proposes Successive Rejects algorithm, which achieves the optimality up to logarithmic factors.
+The follow-up work of \citet{karnin2013almost} proposes SH algorithm, which is also an elimination-based algorithm as Successive Reject, but it eliminates empirically bad arms more aggressively.
 It was not until \citet{Carpentier2016} SH was proven to be optimal up to doubly-logarithmic factors.

-There are lots of fruitful results that have been produced for the fixed confidence setting.
-To our knowledge, the paper by \citet{garivier2016} is the first one that claims the asymptotic optimality.
+Many meaningful results have been developed for the fixed confidence setting.
+To our knowledge, the paper by \citet{garivier2016} is the first one that claims asymptotic optimality.
 They propose a non-asymptotic lower bound for the sample complexity and also an algorithm called Track-and-Stop that matches the lower bound asymptotically as $\delta$ goes to $0$.